-Kaumana Caves County Park Trail is an out and back trail located near Hilo, HI.
-The trail is good for all skill levels and primarily used for hiking.
+Kaumana Caves County Park Trail is an out and back trail located near Hilo, HI that features a cave.
+The trail is good for all skill levels and primarily used for hiking and nature trips.

 Fascinating little stop to make on the way.
 From what I can recall I believe theres only 2 small caves.
 Doesn't take too long to check both of them out.

 Bring a strong flash light !
 Good hiking shoes.
 It is awesome and the cave carvings of people's names and dates like 1907.!
 So cool!
 Well worth it.
 Cool damp and dripping .
 Loved it

 Great little hike right near town.
 Wear real shoes (or Chaco-like sandles).
 Take a headlamp for sure.